Will Alsop: Personal life

 Alsop and his wife lived between an Edwardian mansion flat in London and a converted stable block in Norfolk.
 They have three adult children.

-He had a twin sister who still lives in Northampton.
+He had a twin sister, Elizabeth, who still lives in Northampton.

 Alsop would try to relax as much as possible on weekends and also took a month off in the summer to go painting in Menorca with his friend Bruce McLean.
 Alsop enjoyed smoking and drinking.
 He was, according to an April 2007 article in The Observer, "obviously not a man familiar with gyms".

 Alsop died in London after a short illness on 12 May 2018 at the age of 70.